aalto-trafficsense/regular-routes-devops/README.markdown

 Logs will be in `/var/log/upstart/`

-D: Setting up local development server using Virtualbox and Vagrant
+B: Setting up local development server using Virtualbox and Vagrant
 ------------------------------------------

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)